Growth is expected to return to stagnating telecoms market

 Madagascar’s exposure to the global economic crisis was amplified by political instability following a controversial change of government in 2009.
-GDP growth remained weak in 2010 and 2011 which has led to weak subscriber growth, reduced consumer spending and, as a consequence, intensified price competition between the three GSM mobile network operators – Orange, Bharti Airtel (formerly Zain) and Telma, the incumbent telco.
+The economy has remained weak since then which has led to weaker subscriber growth in the telecoms sector, reduced consumer spending and, as a consequence, intensified price competition between the three GSM mobile network operators – Orange, Bharti Airtel (formerly Zain) and Telma, the incumbent telco.
 A fourth mobile operator, Madamobil, launched a CDMA-based network in 2010 but its licence was revoked in 2012.
 GDP growth is currently expected to steadily rise back to levels of around 5% by 2016/17, but this will in part depend on the outcome of controversial elections in 2013.
 However, plans to exploit and export crude oil, gas and other natural resources may deliver a boost to the economy.

-Positive developments in the internet and broadband sector have already begun following the arrival of the first international submarine fibre optic cables, LION and EASSy on the island in 2009 and 2010.
+Positive developments in the internet and broadband sector have begun following the arrival of the first international submarine fibre optic cables, LION and EASSy on the island in 2009 and 2010.
 This ended the country’s dependency on satellites for international connections, bringing down the cost of international bandwidth and making internet access more affordable to a wider part of the population.

 A national fibre backbone is being implemented connecting the major cities.
 Wireless broadband access networks are being rolled out, enabling converged voice, data and entertainment services.
 The launch of third generation (3G) mobile broadband services has enabled the mobile operators to reverse their rapidly declining average revenue per user (ARPU).

 The fixed-line sector has been undergoing a revolution following the privatisation of Telma.
-Major investments have been made, the number of fixed lines has more than doubled, albeit from a very low base.
+Major investments have been made, the number of fixed lines has multiplied, albeit from a very low base.
 ADSL2+ broadband services have been introduced and the decline in fixed-line revenue has been successfully reversed.
 Despite these positive developments, the national telco is considering various divestiture options.

-Penetration rates in all market sectors are still well below African averages, promising excellent growth potential.
+Penetration rates in all market sectors are still below African averages, promising excellent growth potential.